Unity-Technologies/SynthDet/docs/Prerequisites.md

 ## Additional Requirements

 ### For using Dataset Insights
-In order to use the provided SynthDet Statistics Jupyter notebook to visualize statistics for your datasets, you will need to install Conda.
-We recommend [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+Install [Docker Desktop](https://www.docker.com/products/docker-desktop) in order to use the provided SynthDet Statistics Jupyter notebook to visualize statistics for your datasets.

 ### For running in Unity Simulation